terna/ejmmp/model1/model1.md

-- *produceAll* orders to the employers to produce and to collects the results
+- *produceAll* orders to the firms to produce and to collects the results

-- *payWagesAll* orders to the employers to pay wages, also to themselves
+- *payWagesAll* orders to the firms to pay wages, also to the entrepreneurs

-- *buyConsumptionGoodsAll* orders to the agents to buy investment goodsorder to the employers to buy investment goods
+- *buyConsumptionGoodsAll* orders to the agents to buy consumption goods

-- *buyInvestmentGoodsAll* orders to the employers to buy investment goodsorder to the employers to buy investment goods
+- *buyInvestmentGoodsAll* orders to the firms to buy investment goods

-- *makeBalanceSheetAll* with everyone making accounts
+- *makeBalanceSheetAll* with firm making accounts

-- *accountCashMoney* summraizing eveyone cash money at the end of a cycle
+- *accountCashMoneyAll* summarizing eveyone cash money at the end of a cycle

+- *accountCheckingAccountAll* summarizing eveyone checking accounts at the end of a cycle

+- *accountBankingAccountAll* summarizing firm banking accounts at the end of a cycle